- You can Disable Connected Standby in Windows if you experience excessive battery drain or if your laptop heats up too much when sleeping.

 Why just slightly more popular instead of popular?
 Because you need special hardware that must explicitly support Connected Standby.
 As you can guess, most devices can’t support Modern Standby.

 At first, only ARM devices were supported by Modern Standby, but that’s changed.
-Now even x64 devices support Connected Standby, such as those with Intel CPUs.
+Now even x64 devices support Connected Standby, such as those with newer Intel CPUs.

 Basically, Connected Standby should make your laptop or desktop behave more like a smartphone in terms of how it works when the screen is off.